Frequently Asked Questions

 10.How will Design Teams select project sites and on what criteria?

-Design Teams will respond to a Request for Qualifications (RFQ) outlining their approach to resilience, but not specific site locations.
+Design Teams responded to a Request for Qualifications (RFQ) outlining their approach to resilience, but not specific site locations.
 After participation in the Collaborative Research Phase, the Design Teams will propose 3-5 design opportunities they feel like they are best qualified to address, and will address the most impactful and implementable design opportunity in the Collaborative Design Phase.

 11.Have other cities done something like this before?